Where are some places you can’t visit anymore?

 This was due to the Paris airport crash of 2000, the general downturn in the commercial aviation industry as well as increasing maintenance costs.
 The world suddenly became a bigger place again on 25th October, the day after it stopped flying.
 I got to fly in Concorde back in 1989 and feel very lucky to have done so.

 That leaves climbing up the Elizabeth Tower to see Big Ben.
 Now with this one you “can” do this again but not until 2020 when the restoration works are complete, and then only if you’re a UK citizen and get invited by your MP!
 Simply write to yours and they will hopefully oblige.

-That leads finally to those places you can go to still but not with the people you used to go with.
-One of my favourite places is the beach resort of Eastbourne on the south coast of England, having been to countless Summer holidays there with my mum and gran over the years.
+That leads finally to those places you can go to still.
+Just not with the people you used to go with.
+One of my favourite places is the beach resort of Eastbourne on the south coast of England.
+Thanks to countless Summer holidays there with my mum and gran over the years.
 I loved going there at the time and can still go there, but only with my mum now so maybe that’s what I should do this summer 🙂